Emergent-gravity Hall effect from quantum geometry

-The calculated conductivity is shown alongside the skyrmion spin texture in Fig.~\ref{fig:2DSK}.
-We find a finite emergent-gravity Hall conductivity around the center of the skyrmion which is an odd funtion of $\vb{r}$.
+\textit{b.~Skyrmion}.
+We now turn to the main topic of this paper: demonstration of emergent-gravity Hall effect.
+As a representative example, we consider a two-dimensional single skyrmion described by~\cite{Belavin_Metastable_1975}

+For this system, we calculate the emergent-gravity Hall conductivity given by Eq.~\eqref{eq:sigma_E1_asym}.
+Since the integrand of Eq.~\eqref{eq:sigma_E1_asym} contains five derivatives with respect to momentum, the antisymmetric conductivity $\sigma^{\mathrm{asym}}_{ab}$ vanishes if the system satisfies the symmetry $h_0(\bm{q}) = h_0(-\bm{q})$.
+To obtain a nonzero conductivity, we need $h_0$ which is not an even function of $\bm{q}$.
+Thus, we consider a noncentrosymmetric magnet and assume $h_0=\hbar^2\left|\bm{q}\right|^2/(2m)+\alpha q_x^3$, where $m$ is the electron mass.
+The calculated conductivity is presented together with the skyrmion spin texture in Fig.~\ref{fig:2DSK} (for details of the calculation, see Supplemental Material~\cite{supplementary}).
+We find a finite emergent-gravity Hall conductivity with a maximum magnitude of $10^{-4}e^2/\hbar$.
+This value is three orders of magnitude smaller than the conductivity per skyrmion estimated from the measured topological Hall resistance of the skyrmion lattice reported in Ref.~\cite{yu_observation_2024}.
 In experiments, the spatially averaged current is typically measured.
-However, for a single isotropic skyrmion, the spatial average of the conductivity tensor vanishes, since all six independent components of $\Gamma^{rrr}$ are odd functions of $\vb{r}$.
-This issue can be circumvented by applying an inhomogeneous electric field so that the spatial average of the current becomes finite.
+However, for a single isotropic skyrmion, the spatial average of the conductivity tensor vanishes, since all six independent components of $\Gamma^{rrr}$ are odd functions of $\bm{r}$.
+This issue can be circumvented by applying an inhomogeneous electric field so that the spatial average of the current becomes finite or using an inversion-symmetry-broken skyrmion lattice with $\bm{h}(\bm{r})\neq\pm \bm{h}(-\bm{r})$.